-Cardiovascular disease is the number one cause of death worldwide, accounting for an estimated 17.9 million deaths per year.[6]World Health Organization.
+Cardiovascular disease (CVD) is the number one cause of death worldwide, accounting for an estimated 17.9 million deaths per year.[8]World Health Organization.
 Cardiovascular diseases (CVDs).
 2021 [internet publication].

 https://www.who.int/en/news-room/fact-sheets/detail/cardiovascular-diseases-(cvds)

-Coronary heart disease mortality is decreasing in many developed countries, but is increasing in developing and transitional countries, partly as a result of increasing longevity, urbanization, and lifestyle changes.
-In the US, it is estimated that >780,000 people will experience an acute coronary syndrome each year, and approximately 70% of these will have NSTEMI.[2]Amsterdam EA, Wenger NK, Brindis RG, et al. 2014 AHA/ACC guideline for the management of patients with non-ST-elevation acute coronary syndromes: a report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
-J Am Coll Cardiol.
-2014 Dec 23;64(24):e139-228.
+In the US, it is estimated that >800,000 people will experience an acute myocardial infarction each year.[2]Rao SV, O'Donoghue ML, Ruel M, et al. 2025 ACC/AHA/ACEP/NAEMSP/SCAI guideline for the management of patients with acute coronary syndromes: a report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
+Circulation.
+2025 Apr;151(13):e771-862.

 http://www.ncbi.nlm.nih.gov/pubmed/29754965?tool=bestpractice.com